wp-plugins/customizer-theme-switcher/readme.txt

 - Designer iterations
 - User testing

+= 0.6 =
+* Live Preview button UI tweaks
+* Add a loading indicator as soon as the user clicks live preview, for instant visual feedback while the Customizer reloads
+* Add a search/filter bar when there are more than 5 themes, to make it easier to find a particular theme or feature

 = 0.5 =
 * Initial commit.

 == Upgrade Notice ==
+= 0.6 =
+* UI/UX improvements: add search bar, loading indicator while switching themes.

 = 0.5 =
 * Initial commit.